The Gelded Rooster, Or The Saga of The Backyard Chicken, Continued…

 I was mocked by a county “authority” a few weeks back.
 During our conversation he laughed and said something like “You just didn’t know you were biting into an elephant did you?
 Ha, Ha, Ha!”.
 (I think there was an unspoken “did ya boy” in there somewhere).

 No, I guess you did not know that you had bitten into an elephant.
 I am wounded.
 You have drawn first blood.
 Like Howard Beale’s famous speech in the movie “Network”, I am mad as hell and I’m not going to take this anymore.
 The pen is mightier than the sword, or so I’ve heard.
-I shall add my voice to the cry of raw milk and cheese producers, home kitchen warriors, small organic growers, and many others similarly wronged.
+I shall add my voice to the cry of raw milk and cheese producers, direct to consumer marketeers, small organic growers, home kitchen artisans, and the growing ragtag army of others’ similarly wronged.

 This is not right.
 This will not stand.
 I hope more will join us.
 We shall see what part of the elephant you are, and what kind of elephant am I.